 Couvent des Jacobins Vineyards, Terroir, Grapes, Winemaking

-The 11 hectare Right Bank vineyard of Couvent des Jacobins is planted to 85% Merlot and 11% Cabernet Franc and 4% Petit Verdot.
-This marks a change in the plantings here, with an increase in the amount of Merlot planted, as well as the addition of Petit Verdot, which was used in the blend for the first time in 2014.
+The 11 hectare Right Bank vineyard of Couvent des Jacobins is planted to 75% Merlot and 20% Cabernet Franc and 5% Petit Verdot.
+This marks a change in the plantings here, with an increase in the amount of Cabernet Franc as well as the addition of Petit Verdot, which was used in the blend for the first time in 2014.

-They have vines planted in three different sectors of St. Emilion, giving the estate a mix of terroirs that consist of mostly, sand, clay and some limestone in their soils.
+They have vines planted in three different sectors of St. Emilion, giving the estate a mix of terroirs that consist of mostly, sand, clay, and some limestone in their soils.
+Those three main blocks are further separated into 69 different parcels of vines.
+This makes farming difficult here because the parcels are in quite a diverse array of terroirs.

-To produce the wine of Couvent des Jacobins, vinification takes place in traditional, temperature controlled, cement tanks.
-Malolactic fermentation takes place in a combination of French oak barrels for a portion of the wine and remainder occurs in vat.
+To produce the wine of Couvent des Jacobins, vinification takes place in traditional, temperature-controlled, cement tanks.
+Malolactic fermentation takes place in a combination of French oak barrels for a portion of the wine and the remainder occurs in vats.
 The wine is aged in an average of 50% new, French oak barrels for between 12 to 15 months prior to bottling.

-In 2015, the estate introduced a new wine, a special micro-cuvee made from a selection of their oldest vines, planted in 1961 on sand and clay terroir.
+In 2015, the estate introduced a new wine, a special micro-Cuvee made from a selection of their oldest vines, planted in 1961 on sand and clay terroir.
 “Calicem” is made from 100% Merlot that is aged in a combination of 70% Demi Muid and new, French oak barrels.
+The wine is riper, richer, and deeper than the regular Cuvee.

 The production is quite small as less than 250 cases are produced from under 1 hectare of old vines.
 The estate also produces a second wine, Le Menut des Jacobins.
 On average, production at Couvent des Jacobins is close to 3,250 cases of wine per vintage for this Saint Emilion estate.